msahasra19/rootkit-hunter/README.md

 Configuration files and settings can be found in the respective modules.
 Each component is designed to be modular and configurable.

-## Contributing

-Please ensure all code follows the existing style and includes appropriate documentation.

-## License

-[Add your license information here]